21helblingw/lab1/README.md

 ...
 P Leaving Critical from start
 P is waiting on critical section
 	P-> adding 0 to buffer
 ...
-P Leaving Critical from store mem starting process C
+P Leaving Critical
+starting process C
 P is waiting on critical section
 C is waiting on critical section
 	P-> adding 1 to buffer
 ...
-P Leaving Critical from store mem
+P Leaving Critical
 	C-> printing: 0
 ...C Leaving Critical
 P is waiting on critical section
 	P-> adding 2 to buffer
 ...
-P Leaving Critical from store mem
+P Leaving Critical
 C is waiting on critical section
 	C-> printing: 1
 ...C Leaving Critical
 P is waiting on critical section
 	P-> adding 3 to buffer
 ...
-P Leaving Critical from store mem
+P Leaving Critical
 C is waiting on critical section
 	C-> printing: 2
 ...C Leaving Critical
 P is waiting on critical section
 	P-> adding 4 to buffer
 ...
-P Leaving Critical from store mem exiting process p
+P Leaving Critical
+exiting process p
 C is waiting on critical section
 	C-> printing: 3